-Workbench has tabs on the left, right and bottom that represents docked windows, each of which convey or control different pieces of information to and from the user.
+Workbench has tabs on the left, right and bottom that represents docked windows, each of which convey or control different piece of information to and from the user.

 Clicking on these tabs reveal their respective docked windows.
 The content within these docks change based on the context as will be seen later.

 Click on the Toolbox tab on the left tabs section and pin the window by clicking on the icon on the top right corner.
 Similarly pin the Explorer dock on the right.
 The tools in the Toolbox are grouped into categories based on their operation.
 Click on the drop-down list: to navigate between the tool classes.